Here Come the Huggetts: Production

 Ken Annakin had directed three films for Sydney Box, then head of Gainsborough Pictures.
-He was ambitious to do other work but Box offered him Here Come the Huggetts, featuring charDiana Hopkins acters in the popular Holiday Camp, directed by Annakin.
-"I had to delay my dreams and ideas for ‘great films’, and churn outThe Huggett series, because Sydney needed them," wrote Annakin later.
-"I owed him a debt and had to earn cash as quickly as possible to pay off the mortgage."
-There would be three Hugget films in all.
-Annakin added, "The Huggett years were not really such a bind.
+He was ambitious to do other work but Box offered him Here Come the Huggetts.
+Annakin wrote in his autobiography:I had to delay my dreams and ideas for ‘great films’, and churn out The Huggetts series, because Sydney needed them. ...
+I owed him a debt and had to earn cash as quickly as possible to pay off the mortgage. ...The Huggett years were not really such a bind.
 Jack Warner and Kathleen Harrison were a joy to work with.
 Jack would always come in with a new joke, and amuse us with his Maurice Chevalier imitations.
 Kathleen seemed to adore me and performed, marvellously and amusingly, everything I asked of her.
 Dinah Sheridan, Jane Hylton, Susan Shaw, Petula Clark and Diana Dors were a great team and fun to work with as well.
-However, the challenge was no longer there."

-Filming took place in June 1948.
+However, the challenge was no longer there.Filming took place in June 1948.
 The working title was Wedding Bells.

 Annakin said he had "a little affair with Susan Shaw" while making the films, although he did not specify which ones.